fluencelabs/ethdenver-hackathon/web3-examples/Readme.md

 npm start
 ```

-Now open a tab in browser and navigate to `localhost:3000`, enter your ethereum mainnet client url, and press the proverbial start button and pretty soon you should see your Fluence services go to work -- fetching, filtering, and transforming pending transaction data on the Fluence test network.
+Now open a tab in browser and navigate to `localhost:3000`, enter your Ethereum mainnet client url, and press the proverbial start button and pretty soon you should see your Fluence services go to work -- fetching, filtering, and transforming pending transaction data on the Fluence test network.
 Right on and a long time coming.